Adelaide is a city of hidden charms and attractions - here are just a few.

 Sport and cricket lovers

 Adelaide Oval's redevelopment in 2014 took the historic location to a new level.
 Established in 1871, it was here in his hometown where Sir Donald Bradman scored his highest ever score in test cricket.
-Sports lovers might want to wander over the river, to check out the spectacular stadium, take a tour, see the Donald Bradman Collection, or even have a go at the roofclimb for amazing views of Adelaide (make sure you book ahead).
+Sport lovers might want to wander over the river, to check out the spectacular stadium, take a tour, see the Donald Bradman Collection, or even have a go at the roofclimb for amazing views of Adelaide (make sure you book ahead).

 Adelaide Zoo is home to the only Giant Pandas in the Southern Hemisphere.
 Wang Wang and Fu Ni are possibly the most adorable South Australians of all, and are part of the international Giant Panda research, conservation and breeding program designed to preserve this vulnerable species.